Center-for-Space-Engineering/ground_station/HOWTO.md

         html string with data
     NOTE: This function is NOT meant for large amounts of data!
 Making a small request to this function will take a long time.
 ```
-2. `get_data_large`: This function runs much faster than the previous and is ment for getting large amounts of data from the Database.
+2. `get_data_large`: This function runs much faster than the previous and is meant for getting large amounts of data from the Database.
 It returns a pandas data frame.
 Here is the function docer string.
 ```
     args is a list where the fist index is the table name and the second is the start time for collecting the data